quang-m-nguyen/monster-survival-game/README.md

 1. **Attack Speed**: Decreases the cooldown between shots
 2. **Attack Damage**: Increases the damage dealt by each bullet
 3. **Life Steal**: Increases health recovery when killing monsters
+4. **Multi-Shot**: Adds an additional bullet stream, allowing you to fire in multiple directions simultaneously

 ## Project Structure